JayHelton/firebase-firelobby/README.md

 // Omitted
 ```

 `useUser` is the only new ReactFire method used here.
-It allows your component to subscribe the authenticated user data in the `firebase.auth` feature.
+It allows your component to subscribe to the authenticated user data in the `firebase.auth` feature.

 We should now be able to join and leave our lobby, as well as mark ourselves as "ready" or "not ready", all while reliably handling blocking actions with non-blocking alternatives.

 ## 10. Extra Credit - Refactor using the Context API

-In this extra step, we will refactor our methods and data for the lobby towards using the Context API.
+In this extra step, we will refactor our methods and data for the lobby using the Context API.
 This is one way to centralize our lobby data and the methods for interacting with the lobby.
 This refactor would allow us to split our lobby component up without having to pass props down the tree.

 First, we create a LobbyContext and a component to provide that context.